 Step 3: Prepare the record for failover

-After creating the A record, click the record to navigate to the record's configuration page.
+- After creating the A record, click the record (now listed in the Records tab within the zone in which you created it) to navigate to the record's configuration page.

 - Click Create Filter Chain.

-- From the list of filters, find the Up filter, and click the + icon to the left of it (or drag-and-drop) to add it to the chain.
+- From the list of filters, find the Up filter (highlighted in the red box below), and click the "+" icon to the left of it (or drag-and-drop) to add it to the chain.

-The new filter chain sorts answers by (1)removing any answers that are "down," and then by priority as (based on the value you'll define in the next step).
-It them uses the Select First N filter (which, by default, is set to N=1) to tell the system only to return the first (highest priority) answer.
+The new filter chain sorts answers by removing any answers that are "down," and then by priority (based on the value you will define in the next step).
+It then uses the Select First N filter (which, by default, is set to N=1) to tell the system only to return the first (highest priority) answer.

 Step 4: Configure metadata for failover